Click here for The Lost Forty’s very own website.

-A native of the northern Minnesota logging town of Bemidji, Brian Miller teams up with Wisconsinite Randy Gosa to perform the Irish-influenced music of men who roamed the Great Lakes region in the days when pine was king.
-Miller and Gosa have both performed Irish traditional music with top musicians in the US and Ireland for years.
+A native of the northern Minnesota town of Bemidji, Brian Miller teams up with Wisconsinite Randy Gosa as The Lost Forty.
+The Lost Forty revives and performs the Irish-influenced songs of men who roamed the Great Lakes region in the days when pine was king.
+Miller (Bua) and Gosa (Myserk) have toured the US with their Irish traditional music groups.
 Together they mix a passion for northwoods history and folklore with their love of arranging forgotten songs to bring to life this rich but under-explored music.

 “A wonderful exploration of and oft-overlooked facet of the Irish American experience… …brilliantly curated and superbly executed.”

 “…the most fun thing at [the Milwaukee] Irish Fest this year”

 — Erik Carlson, “A Feast of Irish Folk” WHPK Chicago